Listen to an audio file of this tool.

 - Reflect on outcomes.
 “Seems like you are worrying today about your friends and their impressions of you.
 Often it helps if you talk about it.
 What’s going on?”

 - Stay engaged.
 Be ready to talk when your child is eager.
 It can feel like their willingness to talk comes at the most inopportune moments.
-Remember that these are precious windows of opportunity for you to learn about what’s going on in their lives and offer support.
+Remember that these are precious windows of opportunity for you to learn about what’s going on in their lives and to offer support.

 - Engage in further practice.
 Talk about times when you don’t want to go with the crowd.
 Perhaps the school PTA made a decision, and you weren’t supportive.
 How will you keep your relationships but also make responsible decisions for yourself and your family that may not go along with the crowd?
 Help build your child’s leadership and assertive communication skills by talking about times when you set healthy boundaries and maintained relationships as well.